The King's Man release date, cast, trailer and news for Kingsman prequel

-The two Kingsman films released in 2014 and 2017 respectively proved extremely popular with critics – but the next film in the franchise is taking rather a different approach.
+The two Kingsman movie released in 2014 and 2017 respectively proved extremely popular with critics - but the next film in the franchise is taking rather a different approach.

 The King's Man is a prequel to the Kingsman franchise, telling the origin story of the intelligence agency with a new cast - meaning stars Colin Firth and Taron Egerton will not be returning for this instalment.

-There’s plenty of star power elsewhere however, with a killer cast that includes Ralph Fiennes, Gemma Arterton and Djimon Hounsou.
+There's plenty of star power elsewhere, however, with a killer cast that includes Harris Dickinson, Ralph Fiennes, Gemma Arterton and Djimon Hounsou.

 With the film one of many to have been affected by the coronavirus pandemic, there have been a few changes to the release date - read on for everything you need to know about Kingsman prequel The King's Man.